ProtoSchool/organizing/.github/ISSUE_TEMPLATE/new-chapter-request.md

 _Before submitting this issue, please double check the [chapter list](https://proto.school/#/chapters) on our website and the existing [new chapter requests](https://github.com/ProtoSchool/organizing/issues?q=is%3Aopen+is%3Aissue+label%3Anew-chapter) to confirm there's not already a chapter in your area.
 If not, please carry on!_

+_Please review these important notes about what it means to lead a ProtoSchool chapter before applying:_
+* _ProtoSchool chapters are led by awesome individuals, not by organizations.
+It will be your personal responsility as a chapter organizer to uphold your chapter's Code of Conduct._
+* _The content of ProtoSchool events should be educational, not promotional or commerical._
-_Please note that ProtoSchool chapters are led by awesome individuals, not by organizations.
-It will be your personal responsility as a chapter organizer to uphold your chapter's Code of Conduct.
-Organizing a ProtoSchool chapter does not create a partnership between an individual organizer (or their employer) and ProtoSchool, Protocol Labs, or related projects (IPFS, Filecoin, etc.)._
+* _Organizing a ProtoSchool chapter does not create a partnership between an individual organizer (or their employer) and ProtoSchool, Protocol Labs, or related projects (IPFS, Filecoin, etc.)._

 ____________________________________